timeplus-io/docs/docs/k8s-helm.md

 The metrics of timeplusd are exposed at `:9363/metrics`.
 You will need to collect the metrics from all timeplusd pods.
 For example, if your Timeplus Enterprise is installed in `my_ns` namespace, you can configure the collector to collect metrics from

-- timeplusd-0.timeplusd-svc.my_ns.svc.cluster.local:9363/metrics
+- `timeplusd-0.timeplusd-svc.my_ns.svc.cluster.local:9363/metrics`
-- timeplusd-1.timeplusd-svc.my_ns.svc.cluster.local:9363/metrics
+- `timeplusd-1.timeplusd-svc.my_ns.svc.cluster.local:9363/metrics`
-- timeplusd-2.timeplusd-svc.my_ns.svc.cluster.local:9363/metrics
+- `timeplusd-2.timeplusd-svc.my_ns.svc.cluster.local:9363/metrics`

-### User management

-Starting from [Timeplus Enterprise 2.5](enterprise-v2.5), you can create and manage users via Timeplus web console.
-For earlier versions, you will need to deploy the `timeplus cli` pod to run `timeplus cli` to manage users.
-Please refer to [CLI Reference](/cli-reference) for how to enable the CLI pod in Kubernetes and run the commands to manage users.

 ### Recover from EBS snapshots

 If you deploy Timeplus Enterprise on Amazon EKS, assuming that you are using EBS volume for persistent volumes, you can use EBS snapshots to backup the volumes.
 Then in the case of data lost (for example, the EBS volume is broken, or someone accidentally delete the data on the volume ), you can restore the persistent volumes from EBS snapshots with the following steps:

 #### Step 1 - Find snapshots of a workspace

 First, we need to find out the PV name

 ```bash
 kubectl get pvc -n $NS proton-data -o=jsonpath='{.spec.volumeName}'
 ```

 You will get the PV name looks like this

 ```
 pvc-ff33a8a4-ed91-4192-8a4b-30e4368b6670
 ```

 Then you use this PV name to get the EBS volume ID

 ```bash
 kubectl describe pv pvc-ff33a8a4-ed91-4192-8a4b-30e4368b6670 -o=jsonpath='{.spec.csi.volumeHandle}'
 ```

 You will get the volume ID looks like this

 ```
 vol-01b243a849624a2be
 ```

 Now you can use this volume ID to list the available snapshot

 ```bash
 aws ec2 describe-snapshots --output json --no-cli-pager --filter 'Name=volume-id,Values=vol-01b243a849624a2be' | jq '.Snapshots | .[] | select(.State == "completed") | .SnapshotId + " " + .StartTime'
 ```

 You will see the snapshot IDs with the time when the snapshot was created, like

 ```
 "snap-064a198d977abf0d9 2022-10-13T09:22:15.188000+00:00"
 "snap-037248e84dcb666aa 2022-10-11T09:29:57.456000+00:00"